International Board of Advisors

 Al Attles is one of the most respected figures in San Francisco Bay Area sports.
 Al has been with the Golden State Warriors as a player, coach, executive, and civic leader for over half a century.
 Al played for the Warriors (Philadelphia and Golden State) from 1960-1971.
 Al, a close friend of the legendary Wilt Chamberlain, was the second-leading scorer with 17 points on March 2, 1962, when Chamberlain scored 100 points for the Philadelphia Warriors.
 Al coached the Warriors from 1970-1983, garnering six playoff appearances in 14 seasons, two division titles, and the first Golden State NBA championship in 1975.
 Al is one of only five players in Warriors history to have his jersey retired (#16), joining Chamberlain (#13), Rick Barry (#24), Nate Thurmond (#42), and Tom Meschery (#14).
 In 1993, Al was inducted into the Bay Area Sports Hall of Fame.
 Al has a masters degree in education from North Carolina A&T State University.

-Dusty Baker is the manager of the Houston Astros, and is one of Major League Baseball’s most recognized figures.
-Previously, in tenures as manager for the San Francisco Giants, Chicago Cubs, Cincinnati Reds, and Washington Nationals, Dusty became only the second manger in National League history to take four teams to the playoffs, with 16 post-season appearances.
+Dusty Baker is one of Major League Baseball’s most recognized figures.
+He was the manager of the San Francisco Giants, Chicago Cubs, Cincinnati Reds, Washington Nationals, and Houston Astros, and won the World Series title with Houston in 2022.
+Dusty became only the second manger in National League history to take four teams to the playoffs, with 16 post-season appearances.
 Dusty has been named Manager of the Year three times.
 As a player, Dusty spent 19 seasons with the Atlanta Braves, Los Angeles Dodgers, San Francisco Giants, and Oakland Athletics.
 Dusty finished his playing career with a .278 batting average, 242 home runs, 1,014 runs-batted-in, and 25 walk-off home runs.
 Dusty was selected twice to the National League All-Star team.
 Dusty is fluent in Spanish and has earned the respect of people everywhere for his genuineness and acceptance of those from all walks of life.